AmpersandTarski/documentation/installing-ampersand/installing-the-tools-manually.md

 RULE "Please specify your name": "_SESSION"[SESSION] |- sessionMyName;sessionMyName~
 VIOLATION (TXT "You can use the 'Registration' service to do so.")

+INTERFACE Registration: "_SESSION"[SESSION] cRud BOX <ROWSNH>
-INTERFACE Registration (sessionMyName) FOR User: "_SESSION"[SESSION] BOX[ "My name is" : sessionMyName
+   [ "My name is" : sessionMyName cRUd
    ]

-INTERFACE "Hello, World": "_SESSION"[SESSION]
+INTERFACE "Hello, World": "_SESSION"[SESSION] cRud BOX <ROWSNH>
-BOX[ "Hello, world.
-My name is" : sessionMyName
+   [ "Hello, world.
+My name is" : sessionMyName cRud
    ]

 --$The following rule is there for the sole purpose of having the role ExecEngine defined.